spend management

 What is Spend Management?

 Spend management is a set of practices for controlling how a business spends money.
-Companies typically select supplementary software to help support this process.
+Companies typically select supplementary software to help support this process, and the best practice management app can streamline these efforts.

 Spend management allows for efficient sourcing and procurement, regulated expenses, timely registration of spontaneous purchases, and a reduction of fraud and errors.